My first-grader

 1) Use less carbon in the first place.
 Buy and waste less food.
 Buy less stuff.
 Heat your house to a lower temperature.
 Fly and drive less.

 2) Choose a greener source.
 Eat more plant-based foods and less meat and dairy.
-Pick public or active transport or switch to an electric car.
-Change your gas heating over to electric heating.
+Pick public or active transport or switch to an electric car if you can.
+If you own your home, change your gas heating over to electric heating when it's end-of-life.
 Change your electricity to renewables.

 Once you've cut carbon, consider offsets.